Linguistic prescription: Authority

 Prescription presupposes authorities whose judgments may come to be followed by many other speakers and writers.
 For English, these authorities tend to be books.
 H. W. Fowler's Modern English Usage was widely taken as an authority for British English for much of the 20th century; Strunk and White's The Elements of Style has done similarly for American English.
 The Duden grammar (first edition 1880) has a similar status for German.

+Dictionaries

 Although lexicographers often see their work as purely descriptive, dictionaries are widely regarded as prescriptive authorities.
+They are invoked in everyday conversations and word-based game shows as authorities on how words are supposed to be used, and speakers frequently appeal to earlier senses or etymologies of words to argue for what a word "really" means.
+Bourdieu characterises dictionaries as providing a "normalized" language.

+In practice, however, major dictionaries tend to operate descriptively.
+Both Merriam-Webster and the Oxford English Dictionary (OED) regularly publish new entries or update existing definitions based on observed usage, adding a word once its frequency passes a threshold rather than attempting to create or sanction new vocabulary.
+Both also contextualise definitions with real-life usage examples, with Merriam-Webster drawing on notably current sources.
+The OED's own description of itself as "the accepted authority on the English language" illustrates the tension: the phrase invites readers to treat the dictionary as prescriptive, even though the dictionary's methodology is largely descriptive.

+Some dictionaries lower the degree of normalisation further by mapping regional variation.
+The Dictionary of American Regional English (DARE), for example, aims at "representing the full panoply of American regional vocabulary," cataloguing which senses are part of the shared norms of which communities rather than declaring a single standard.

 Books such as Lynne Truss's Eats, Shoots & Leaves (2003), which argues for stricter adherence to prescriptive punctuation rules, also seek to exert an influence.

 Formal regulation

 Linguistic prescription is imposed by regulation in some places.
 The French Academy in Paris is the national body in France whose recommendations about the French language are often followed in the French-speaking world (francophonie), though not legally enforceable.
 In Germany and the Netherlands, recent spelling and punctuation reforms, such as the German orthographic reform of 1996, were devised by teams of linguists commissioned by the respective governments and then implemented by statutes, some met with widespread dissent.

 Examples of national prescriptive bodies and initiatives are: